 Where to get DDW

-In Hungary and Romania, where DDW has been researched in clinical trials for over 10 years, (and where it is an accepted treatment for cancer), low cost, bottled DDW is widely available.
+In Hungary and Romania, where DDW has been researched in clinical trials for over 10 years, (and where it is an accepted treatment for cancer) bottled DDW is widely available.
 Europe also now has a product called Preventa in several different deuterium concentrations.
-A Canadian company is close to making a product available for consumption.
 But in the U.S. there is currently no one producing DDW.
-However, early in 2014 a group in Colorado verified a natural source of DDW.
-The water was tested to contain 111 ppm deuterium — a significant reduction from standard water.
+However, a group in Colorado verified a natural source of DDW.
+The water was tested to contain 135 ppm deuterium — a slight reduction from standard water that is typical of high mountain water.
 The water, called Earth’s Royal Water, can be purchased online.
 You can buy deuterium-free water (< 1 ppm deuterium) water from chemical stores but the cost is prohibitive at $100.00 for 100 ml.
 You can also make your own.

 Making your own DDW